 ALWAYS DELIVERED UNTO DEATH

-II Corinthians 4:10-11 - “Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
+2 Corinthians 4:10-11 - “Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
 For we which live are alway delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest in our mortal flesh.”

 What benefit is there in our problems?
 There are several equally true answers to that question, but this passage clearly brings out one of them.
 Our trials have a way of bringing us to experience the death of our natural abilities, bringing us to the end of our sufficiency, that we might experience the ability and all-sufficiency of Christ in our lives.

 Dying to self and learning how helpless we are can be painful experiences.
-We sometimes fight to maintain our sense of control.
+We sometimes fight to maintain our sense of control and self-confidence.
 However, it is only in dying that we learn to live.
 May we not despair in our times of testing.
 When we think it is more than we can bear, we can know that the end of our sufficiency is the beginning of His.